zopefoundation/ZODB/documentation/guide/gfdl.rst

 Version 1.1, March 2000 ---

-Copyright :math:`\copyright` 2000  Free Software Foundation, Inc. ---  59 Temple
+Copyright 2000  Free Software Foundation, Inc. ---  59 Temple
 Place, Suite 330, Boston, MA  02111-1307  USA ---  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.